 Sometimes a dude talks to a woman just to talk to a woman.

-We watched the kids on the playground years ago.
+Honest.
+I watched the kids on the playground with a mom years ago.
 Idle talk.
 How old’s yours?
 That’s a fun age.
 Yeah.
 Mine’s older.
 That’s her.
 Yeah, the one hanging by her toes and singing P!nk songs.
-Sure, I’m proud, and surprised.
-It was an AC/DC day this morning.
+Sure, I’m proud – and surprised.

+My toe hanger manager to sneak off the bars and ambled to my elbow.
 She stood breathless, hands on hips, like an Olympian waiting for the judges’ reaction to that.
 She sized up the young mom at my side.

 “You have tons of girlfriends.
-Gabi, Shelley, Kesha …”
+Gabi, Shelley, Kesha …” Thanks, kid.
 Never mind that Gabi’s a 2004 Pontiac Grand-Am.
 Or that Shelley’s my sugar-voiced GPS.
 And that Kesha’s just one of my musical crushes.
 So are Diana Krall and Basia.
 Jules Day and Norah Jones.
-Cher Lloyd and Ingrid Michaelson.

 It’s a wide range.
 That’s the beauty of a woman.
 (Bloggers everywhere will examine the beauty of a woman today.
 Check out more work here, and look for the hashtag #BOAW.)
 Boys learn this in increments.

 You graduate to your kindergarten teacher’s aide and Brooke Shields.
 It evolves into prom dates and the women we’ll marry and our one day daughters.
 As long as you draw breath, it grows.

 When you’re 4 …